yliawt/4Owlz/README.md

 ### Installation Guide

 To set up the project locally, follow these steps:
-1. Download this whole project and unzip
+1. Download the project zip file and unzip it
 2. Upload the folder to Google Drive
-3. Open the .ipnyb file in Google Collab
+3. Open the app.ipnyb file in Google Colaboratory
 4. Run all commands and open the link provided